sejaldua/sejaldua/README.md

 I'm a programmer, data scientist, biomedical engineer, runner, and sushi connoisseur 🍣 .

-- 👩‍💻 I am interested in the intersections between technology and human health.
+- 👩‍💻 I am interested in the intersection between technology and human health.
 That being said, I also care a lot about education, music, and sports!
 - 📈 I love using data to tell stories, make better decisions, model complex systems, analyze behavior, and solve problems.
 - 🌱 I’m currently learning about recommender systems, Bayesian belief networks, and computer vision (separately, though).
 - ⚡ Fun fact: I memorized 314 digits of pi in 6th grade... and still remember them... because I am a huge nerd. 🤓